 Attorney Tim Theisen’s Practice and Services

-My practice is solely limited to family law, probate and consumer bankruptcy.
+My practice is solely limited to consumer bankruptcy and family law.
 By concentrating my areas of practice, I have developed the experience and expertise necessary to guide you through this difficult process and the efficiency to handle your case with minimal cost and as quickly as possible.